Upcoming CUSP Interactive Sessions

 Learn how to adopt CUSP—the Comprehensive Unit-based Safety Program—to energize patient safety efforts among frontline providers and tackle the hazards that threaten patients.

-CUSP is a five-step program designed to change a unit's workplace culture—and in so doing bring about significant safety improvements—by empowering staff to assume responsibility for safety in their environment.
-Adopted by more than 40 units at The Johns Hopkins Hospital and thousands of units outside of Hopkins, CUSP has been used to target a wide range of problems: patient falls, hospital-acquired infections and medication administration errors, to name a few.
+Created by Johns Hopkins patient safety researchers, CUSP is a five-step program designed to change a unit's workplace culture—and in so doing bring about significant safety improvements—by empowering staff to assume responsibility for safety in their environment.
+Adopted by more than 110 units across Johns Hopkins Medicine and thousands of units outside of Hopkins, CUSP has been used to target a wide range of problems: patient falls, hospital-acquired infections and medication administration errors, to name a few.

-CUSP was also used by more than 1,100 intensive care units across the United States in a highly touted project that reduced central-line associated bloodstream infections by 40 percent.
+CUSP has also been featured in many large-scale patient safety and quality improvement efforts, including a project in which 1,100 intensive care units across the United States reduced central-line associated bloodstream infections by 40 percent.

 Who Should Attend